-Each of our schools is a reporting unit.
-Our reporting units have been aggregated into one operating segment because, in our judgment, the reporting units have similar products, production processes, types of customers, methods of distribution, regulatory environment and economic characteristics.
+Each of our schools is a reporting unit and an operating segment.
+Our operating segments have been aggregated into one reportable segment because, in our judgment, the reporting units have similar products, production processes, types of customers, methods of distribution, regulatory environment and economic characteristics.